chadbohannan/application-layer-network/README.md

 Source, documentation and examples of ELP packet handlers in multiple programming languages.

 # Why?
 Packet frames are a useful means of moving data through a network.
-This library attempts to offer a packet composer/parser compatable with itself across several languages without the development overhead of related solutions such as (Protocol Buffers)[https://developers.google.com/protocol-buffers/].
+This library attempts to offer a packet composer/parser compatable with itself across several languages without the development overhead of related solutions such as [Protocol Buffers](https://developers.google.com/protocol-buffers/).

 This library offers a working packetizer & parser 'off the shelf' useful for applications build across heterogenous runtimes such as occur when linking sensor networks to cloud technologies.